Beyond Solaris : New Editions Explore the Many Facets of SF Icon Stanislaw Lem

 Recent Comments

-- Petitioner's City on Star Trek: Deep Space Nine Reread — Andor: Paradigm 6 mins ago

-- princessroxana on Doctor Who Takes a Deep Dive Into Gallifrey’s History in “The Timeless Children” 26 mins ago

-- necessary_eagle on The Gideon the Ninth Reread: Chapters 13 and 14 29 mins ago
+- Ellynne on Not the Magna Mater They Had in Mind: Stephen King’s “Graveyard Shift” 33 mins ago

-- krad on Star Trek: Deep Space Nine Reread — Andor: Paradigm 36 mins ago

-- princessroxana on Gina Torres Cast as Lead Bride of Dracula in Roberto Aguirre-Sacasa’s The Brides 46 mins ago

-- remremulo on The Dispossessed, Part I: A Woman in Every Table Top 55 mins ago
+- Jenn on The Dispossessed, Part I: A Woman in Every Table Top 36 mins ago

+- GarretH on Tribbles Week Redux: Star Trek: Voyager‘s “Flashback” 39 mins ago

+- I1V5V7GNI www.yandex.ru on Embracing the Impossible Puzzle of Stanislaw Lem’s Solaris 46 mins ago

+- ChristopherLBennett on Star Trek: Voyager Rewatch: “Time and Again” 52 mins ago

+- Kirth Girthsome on Not the Magna Mater They Had in Mind: Stephen King’s “Graveyard Shift” 58 mins ago

+- Anthony C Carden on Announcing Shroud of Prophecy, a New Kel Kade Fantasy Series Coming from Tor Books 1 hour ago